octobercms/docs/help-developer-guide.md

 <a name="model-scopes"></a>
 ### Model scopes

-If a model scope returns a query object, used for chaining, they should generally be prefix with `apply` to indicate they are being applied to the query.
+If a model scope returns a query object, used for chaining, they should be prefixed with `apply` to indicate they are being applied to the query.
 Defined as:

     public function scopeApplyUser($query, $user)
     {